ðéúåç ãîåúå ùì ñéøéåñ áì÷

 I’m flying north immediately.
 This news about your scar is the latest in a

 series of strange rumors that have reached me here.
-If it hurts again, go
+If it hurts again, go straight to

 Dumbledore - they’re saying he’s got Mad-Eye out of retirement, which means